 Linking environmental planning tools with funding mechanisms

-With the Common Agricultural Policy (CAP) proposal for post-2020, there will be greater subsidiarity.
-Member States (MS) will have flexibility in the choice of environmental interventions to adapt them to their local needs.
-The project aimed to assess the extent to which measures included in existing environmental planning tools in the field of water management, nature conservation, and clean air policy meet the requirements for funding by the different instruments of the future EU Common Agriculture Policy.
+The Common Agricultural Policy (CAP) proposal for post-2020 foresees greater subsidiarity.
+Member States (MS) have flexibility in the choice of environmental interventions to adapt them to their local needs.
+The project aimed to assess the extent to which measures included in existing environmental planning tools met the funding requirements within the different instruments of the upcoming EU Common Agricultural Policy.
+This regarded the fields of water management, nature conservation, and clean air policy.

-In support of this aim, the following three objectives were formulated to guide the work:
+To support this aim, the following three objectives were formulated to guide the work:

-• To analyse, in a representative sample of environmental planning tools, the level of detail of measures, interventions, actions, operations or commitments which are relevant for agriculture;
+• Analyse environmental planning tools, the level of detail of the measures, interventions, actions, operations, or commitments relevant to agriculture in a representative sample;

-• To assess whether the analysed measures are transposable into future Member States’ CAP Strategic Plans;
+• Assess whether the analysed measures apply to future Member States’ CAP Strategic Plans;

-• To develop general recommendations of key-principles to make the analysed measures transposable into future CAP Strategic Plans.
+• Develop general recommendations for key principles to transfer the analysed measures into future CAP Strategic Plans.

-For that purpose, as illustrative examples, six environmental measures, part of environmental planning tools, which have been successfully supported in rural development programmes in the period 2014-2020 were identified and included in this report.
-In addition, recommendations on how to design adequately environmental measures in environmental planning tools so that they can be supported under the CAP Strategic Plans.
+For that purpose, six environmental measures that were part of environmental planning tools and successfully supported under rural development programmes during the period 2014-2020 were identified as illustrative examples and included in this report.
+In addition, recommendations on how to adequately design environmental measures in environmental planning tools were proposed to support them under the CAP Strategic Plans.

 The full report can be found here.